-In her Objection, the Trustee asserts that the Debtors' books and records do not reflect any amount due and owing to Claimant or that Claimant is otherwise among the Debtors' creditors.
-She also asserts that Claimant has failed to provide sufficient information/documentation in support of the Claim.
+In her Objection, the Trustee asserts that the Claim fails to state an affirmative legal claim against Debtors for which relief may be granted.
+She also asserts that Claimant is seeking injunctive relief that is not available in the claims process.
 The Court finds that through the Objection, the Trustee has rebutted the prima facie validity of the Claim.
 Through her submissions to the Trustee to date, Claimant has not met her burden to allege facts that that demonstrate, by a preponderance of the evidence, that the Claim is valid.
-Moreover, as set forth above, Claimant has failed to engage with the Trustee either in attempting to resolve the Objection informally out-of-court, or in litigating the Claim incourt, pursuant to the Claims Procedure Order.
+Moreover, as set forth above, Claimant has failed to engage with the Trustee either in attempting to resolve the Objection informally out-of-court, or in litigating the Claim in-court, pursuant to the Claims Procedure Order.